dennislee22/dennislee22.github.io/docs/cdppvc/cm.md

     150.4.15.10.in-addr.arpa	name = idm.cdpkvm.cldr.
     ```

-3. NTP client of CM host is synchronizing time with the external NTP server.
+3. NTP client of the CM host is synchronizing time with the external NTP server.

 4. Ensure that `includedir` lines in `/etc/krb5.conf` file have been commented in the CM host.